-Food is not the only attraction at Duke’s Seafood & Chowder.
-John Moscrip, co-owner and COO of Duke’s, understands that and seeks our dynamic and exclusive ways to spice up his beverage program.
-While 15-25 percent of the dinner menu items sold are limited time offers (which is actually well above national average), the beverage menu is constantly changing and offering new or limited time only cocktails, wines, beers, tasting events and specials to add greater variety.
+Food is not the only attraction at Duke’s Seafood.
+John Moscrip, co-owner and COO of the restaurants, understands that and seeks our dynamic and exclusive ways to spice up his beverage program.
+While 15-25 percent of the dinner menu items sold are limited-time offers (which is actually well above national average), the beverage menu is constantly changing and offering new or limited time only cocktails, wines, beers, tasting events, and specials to add greater variety.

-“The recipe that’s worked for Duke’s is gradual change but with enough innovation to stay ahead of the game,” said John Moscrip, when reflecting on the restaurant’s evolution over the last 40+ years.
+“The recipe that’s worked for our customers is gradual change but with enough innovation to stay ahead of the game,” said John Moscrip, when reflecting on the restaurant’s evolution over the last 40+ years.

-Here’s a peek at some of the other innovations from Duke’s, most specifically within its beverage program:
+Here’s a peek at some of the other innovations from Duke’s Seafood, most specifically within its beverage program: